sirehna/xdyn/README.md

 ./ninja_windows.sh package
 ~~~~~~~

-for example, to build the Windows package (ZIP file containing the XDYN executable)
+for example, to build the Windows package (ZIP file containing the xdyn executable)

 or